 Will there be more work for touch support on existing controls such as RadRotator?

+Yes, we will continue our efforts in providing ever better touch experience for the controls.

 can you do word mail merge in RadWordProcessing and can you run macros in RadSperadProcessing?